Madhusudan04337/dynamic-weather-dashboard/README.md

-# 🌤️ Modern Weather Application
+# 🌤️ Modern Weather Dashboard

 A beautiful, responsive weather application built with vanilla HTML, CSS, and JavaScript.
 Get real-time weather conditions and accurate 5-day forecasts for any location worldwide.